pandosme/pandosme.github.io/docs/_posts/2022-10-10-presence-detection.md

 ## Trigger timeout
 After a positive presence state it will be kept high until timeout.
 New detections during timeout will extend timeout timer.

+## Minimum presence
+For a use case that is only interested when more than 1 person is detected in the scene.

 # Integration
 The following events are fired and published on VAPIX/ONVIF event stream
 * Presence detection: tnsaxis:CameraApplicationPlatform/presence/detection